Filemona F. Indire

 Filemona F. Indire (3 March 1930 – 13 March 2025) was a Kenyan politician who served as a nominated Member of the Parliament of Kenya between 1983 and 1988.
 He was also Kenya's ambassador to the Soviet Union in the 1960s, during Kenya's first president Jomo Kenyatta's tenure.
 After that, he served as a lecturer at the University of Nairobi.

-Indire was also an influential Quaker, having served as Chairman of the Friend's World Committee for Consultation Africa Section, a Quaker organization that worked to communicate between all parts of Quakerism in 1970s.
+Indire was also an influential Quaker, having served as Chairman of the Friend's World Committee for Consultation Africa Section, a Quaker organization that worked to communicate between all parts of Quakerism in the 1970s.
 He was also the Chairman of the National Council for Science and Technology in Nairobi, Kenya.

 Background

 Indire was born in Vihiga, Colony and Protectorate of Kenya on 3 March 1930.
 He married Abigail Indire, one of the first of 10 African-Kenyan girls to attend high school in Kenya's history.

 Filemona F. Indire died in Nairobi on 15 March 2025, at the age of 95.